drpicox/david-rodenas.com/_notes/promises-against-callbacks.md

 ---

 This talk was presented in the Angular Camp of January 2016.
-It was really wellcomed.
+It was really welcomed.

 Its format is an interactive coding session in which I challenge the audience to realize the problems of doing a callback implementation step by step.

-Each step is saved in a different branch and can be easilly followed.
+Each step is saved in a different branch and can be easily followed.

 Initial code: